 Complete regulations for the collection and management of trash and recyclables are detailed in Chapter 109.1 of the Code of the County of Fairfax, VA.
 Following are some of the basic rules concerning commercial collection service:

 - Your business can contract with any company that has a certificate to operate from Fairfax County to collect trash or recyclables.
 Collection companies without a certificate to operate are in violation of the law.

 - All trash and recyclables must be removed from the premises at least once weekly.
-Non-residential locations with no food service tenants can apply for an exception to this requirement through the Reduced Frequency Pilot Program.

 - Your business may not set out trash for collection in a bag.
 All commercial trash must be stored in a sturdy, leak- and rodent-proof container.

 - Trash may not be collected in an open top container.
 This includes roll-off boxes and construction/debris dumpsters.

 - Trash and recyclables may not be collected together in the same container.
 So-called “one box” service where trash and recyclables are collected in a single dumpster, compactor, or other container to be sorted at another site is illegal.

 - Any dumpster within 150 feet of a residence may not be serviced between the hours of 9 p.m. and 6 a.m.